-The vehicle ahead indicator is on the instrument cluster, infotainment display, and HUD display.
-This indicator only displays when a vehicle is detected in your vehicle's path moving in the same direction.
+The vehicle ahead indicator is in the instrument cluster and HUD display.

+The vehicle ahead indicator only displays when a vehicle is detected in your vehicle's path moving in the same direction.

-If this indicator is not displaying, ACC will not respond to or brake for vehicles ahead.
+If this symbol is not displaying, ACC will not respond to or brake for vehicles ahead.